 Welcome to the world's first transboundary dark sky park.
 Each night, the setting sun blankets the wilderness of Glacier National Park, transforming the remote landscape and striking visage of soaring peaks into a sweeping canvas of stars.

 From Logan Pass to Lake McDonald, visitors with even the most basic telescopes can witness the vast labyrinth of planets and constellations.
 Nighttime presents a side of Glacier that’s just as vivid and awe-inspiring as its famous daylight counterpart.

 Glacier Park is well known as a hiker’s paradise, but it’s increasingly becoming a destination for stargazers seeking an unrivaled perspective.
 Glacier is home to some of the darkest skies in the world, a unique designation that became official in 2017.
 The International Dark Sky Association named Glacier Park and its Canadian counterpart, Waterton Lakes National Park, the world’s first transboundary international dark sky park.

-Glacier, Waterton and its partners, including Glacier Park, Inc, have been global leaders in protecting the natural night sky from light pollution and raising awareness about dark skies as a critical natural resource.
+Glacier, Waterton and its partners, including Glacier Park Collection, have been global leaders in protecting the natural night sky from light pollution and raising awareness about dark skies as a critical natural resource.
 An estimated 80 percent of the United States’ population lives in an area without the ability to see a true dark sky, and only one-third of people around the world can clearly see the Milky Way.